 We teach the children about climate change and the effect it is having on our world and the reduction in the earth’s resources.
-We do this through initiatives such as Forest School, eco lodge, the work of CAFOD, the parish and the diocese.
-We will be using Wardley Hall and the Laudato Si Centre to educate our children further.
+We do this through initiatives such as Forest School and the work of CAFOD, the parish and the diocese.

 We teach our children that we can work together to build, repair and heal our planet.
 Children see at first hand that small acts can make a huge difference: walking to school initiative, school council and their work on recycling; turning the heat down in school and wearing jumpers; using less water and switching off lights.

 Fitness and Nutrition